morin1/Data-Science-Projects/CT Overdose Deaths/README.md

   Dataset on all CT cities and corresponding counties info: https://ctstatelibrary.org/cttowns/counties 2010 CT Population Data Town & County: https://portal.ct.gov/DPH/Health-Information-Systems--Reporting/Population/Annual-Town-and-County-Population-for-Connecticut

-Along with the cleaning file and EDA using a Jupyter notebook, I have also produced an Excel dashboard of the cleaned and transformed data.
+This projet contains a few different files:
+- <b>data_cleaning_CT.py</b>: python file that cleans/transforms the dataset for conducting analyis
+- <b>EDA of the accidental drug deaths data.ipynb</b> Jupyter notebook that explores the dataset
+- <b>Dashboard_CT_Accidental_Drug_Deaths_2012_2018.xlsx</b> Interactive Excel dashboard of overdose deaths from 2012-2018

 ### Conclusions and Next Steps
 From the EDA of the data, it was observed that overdose deaths in the state of Connecticut has been a growing problem in the state.
 Although there was a small reduction of fatalities from 2017 to 2018, the growth trend from 2012 to 2018 is severe.